uber/Cadence-Docs/src/docs/03-concepts/08-cross-dc-replication.md

 Enable global domain feature needs to be enabled in [static config](/docs/operation-guide/setup/#static-configs).

 Here we use clusterDCA and clusterDCB as an example.
-We pick clusterDCA as the master cluster.
+We pick clusterDCA as the primary(used to called "master") cluster.
-The only difference of being a master cluster” is that it is responsible for domain registration.
-Master can be changed later but it needs to be the same across all clusters.
+The only difference of being a primary cluster is that it is responsible for domain registration.
+Primary can be changed later but it needs to be the same across all clusters.

 The ClusterMeta config of clusterDCA should be